-The list of externalities that may be related to energy taxes is long as it potentially includes different dimensions.
-Recent applied papers in the subject (see Parry and Strand, 2010 for Chile) include environmental (local and global impacts) and non-environmental (e.g. transport congestion) issues.
-They compute other externalities associated to the use of car fuels, mainly accidents and congestion, which account for more than 75% of total externalities for each fuel.
+The list of externalities that may be related to energy taxes is long, as it potentially includes different dimensions.
+Recent applied papers on the subject (see Parry and Strand, 2010, for Chile) include environmental (local and global impacts) and non-environmental (e.g., transport congestion) issues.
+They compute other externalities associated with the use of car fuels, mainly accidents and congestion, which account for more than 75 percent of total externalities for each fuel.
 They include these external costs for calculating the corrective taxes, even though they recognize (see Parry, 2011) that multiple externalities require multiple instruments rather than relying on fuel taxes alone.
 They suggest, for example, that peak-period road pricing policy for addressing traffic congestion, and car insurance according to miles driven for accident externalities, would be more efficient instruments than fuel taxes.

-Our approach in this paper has been to concentrate on environmental externalities (local health and non health issues and on global costs related to carbon emissions).
-(See Navajas et.al (2011) for details of our estimation work).
-Nevertheless, we should call attention that statements about over-taxation of certain energy goods in our results below (for instance gasolines in Uruguay) are relative to the consideration of environmental effects and the use of alternative instruments to deal with transport issues.
-Given the size of other externalities in total external costs estimated by Parry and Strand (2010) for Chile, it can be seen that the over-taxation result can be easily reverted if only fuel taxes are used to adjust for all external costs.
+Our approach in this paper has been to concentrate on environmental externalities (local health and non-health issues and on global costs related to carbon emissions).
+16 Nevertheless, we should note that statements regarding over-taxation of certain energy goods in our results below (e.g., gasoline in Uruguay) are relative to the consideration of environmental effects and the use of alternative instruments to deal with transport issues.
+Given the size of other externalities in total external costs estimated by Parry and Strand (2010) for Chile, it can be seen that the over-taxation result can be easily reversed if only fuel taxes are used to adjust for all external costs.

 On another debatable issue, we have decided to include global environmental costs but have made some results sensitive by allowing for an interval of costs $[\underline{K}i, \overline{K}i]$ with or without global environmental costs.
-Differences between \underline{K}i and \overline{K}i are not large, meaning that for those goods with relatively important local environmental impacts (e.g. Diesel or Gas Oil), global costs are less than 10% of local costs.
-In other words, local environmental costs are the main determinants of the K_i 's parameters.
+Differences between \underline{K}i and \overline{K}i are not large, meaning that for those goods with relatively important local environmental impacts (e.g., diesel or gas oil), global costs are less than 10 percent of local costs.
+In other words, local environmental costs are the main determinants of K_i 's parameters.
 We agree that the introduction of the global dimension of environmental damage is a debatable decision both in theory and in practice.
-From an analytical view, there are doubts in the literature on whether global environmental costs (i.e. related to CO2 emissions) should be dealt with final consumption energy taxes (see Fullerton et.al, 2010) instead of taxes on primary energy (see more on this below).
-Second, the practical question is whether taxes that incorporate global costs of local emissions will be accepted by politicians or society in developing countries, as they involve an international coordination problem.13
+From an analytical view, there are questions in the literature on whether global environmental costs (i.e., related to CO2 emissions) should be dealt with by final consumption energy taxes (see Fullerton et al., 2010) instead of taxes on primary energy (see more on this below).
+Second, the practical question is whether taxes that incorporate global costs of local emissions will be accepted by politicians or society in developing countries, as they involve an international coordination problem.17